4 Protestant Reformation & America

 Mosaic of Christ as Sol or Apollo-Helios in Mausoleum M in Pre-4th-Century Necropolis Beneath St. Peter’s, Vatican (Rome)

 Early Christians had other things in common with their fellow Romans.
 As they gradually came out of hiding, early churches adopted the naveapse rectangular basilica style of Roman courts.
 The style of early Christian hymns drew on Roman street music.
 The Roman symbol for philanthropy, sheep, dovetailed with the Christian Good Shepherd and the Parable of the Lost Sheep.
-Just as Romans celebrated December 25th as the birth of their Sun God, Sol Invictus (later Mithras), Christians adopted that date as Christ’s birthday, though Pope Benedict XVI recently argued that was a coincidence.
+Just as Romans celebrated December 25th as the birth of their Sun God, Sol Invictus (later Mithras), Christians adopted that date as Christ’s birthday, otherwise not mentioned in the New Testament, though Pope Benedict XVI recently argued that was a coincidence.
 While most historians reject the coincidental theory, some see the Christmas date as a challenge to Roman religion while others see the overlap as an effective way for Christians to recruit pagans to their faith, with the rebirth of the Sun transitioning into the birth or rebirth of the Son (Jesus).
 Some art historians interpret the mosaic on the left from the pre-4th-century necropolis beneath St. Peter’s in the Vatican as a hybrid of Christ and either Sol or Apollo Helios, the personification of the Sun in Greek mythology.
 Like later Christians, Romans also used trees to celebrate their weeklong December Saturnalia holiday.
 Likewise, Easter celebrations morphed out of earlier Pagan traditions (some had advocated timing it with Jewish Passover) though, in that case, unlike Christ’s birth, the New Testament clarified the chronology of the Resurrection.
 Like other Romans, Christians buried their dead and had funerary meals near their deceased relatives in the city’s catacombs.

-The takeaway is that future Protestants saw this blending with other religions as compromising even if, at the time, it was probably necessary for Christianity’s survival as it assimilated into mainstream Roman life.
+The takeaway is that future Protestants saw this blending with paganism as compromising even if, at the time, it was probably necessary for Christianity’s survival as it assimilated into mainstream Roman life.
 Early Christianity may not have survived, in other words, if it hadn’t adapted by syncretizing and soaking up some aspects of existing mythologies, even as it maintained its essential messages.
 Their accommodations paid off as, eventually, Christianity grew popular enough that Emperor Constantine legalized the prevailing Roman version of it after his conversion in 312 CE.
 Athanasius, bishop of Alexandria, Egypt, codified the 27 books in today’s New Testament in 367 CE and Emperor Theodosius I declared Nicene Christianity the official religion of the Roman Empire in 380 CE.
-Under Theodosius in the 390s, militant Christians took the offensive and destroyed pagan statues and temples, though the Colosseum crowd stoned the Christian monk Telemachus to death in 404 CE for trying to stop the gladiator games.
+Under Theodosius in the 390s, militant Christians took the offensive and destroyed pagan statues and temples, though the Colosseum crowd stoned Christian monk Telemachus to death in 404 CE for trying to stop the gladiator games.

 John Wycliffe, by Thomas Kirby (1775-1848), Balliol College, Oxford University